Savvietarmac/Reaction-Speed-p2/README.md

 5. From the source drop down list under the heading Build and deployment, select main.
 6. The page will hten provide the link to the website.

-The live link can be found here - [Star views](https://github.com/Savvietarmac/p1-star-views)
+The live link can be found here - [Reaction Speed](https://savvietarmac.github.io/Reaction-Speed.p2/)

 ***